UFAL-DSG/alex/alex/applications/PublicTransportInfoEN/DEPLOYMENT.rst

-Public Transport Info, Czech - telephone service
+Public Transport Info, English - telephone service
 ============================================================

 Running the system at UFAL with the full UFAL access